Ruisong4/CS598-DLH-Group-103/README.md

 useful information from the document vectors.
 In this project, we will reproduce the model demonstrated in the paper to predict heart failure readmission and its corresponding baseline models.

+## Citation to the original paper
+Liu, X., Chen, Y., Bae, J., Li, H., Johnston, J., & Sanger, T. (2019, November).
+Predicting heart failure readmission from clinical notes using deep learning.
+In 2019 IEEE International Conference on Bioinformatics and Biomedicine (BIBM) (pp. 2642-2648).
+IEEE.

+## Data download instruction
+First, you should go to [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/), and then scroll down to the bottom of the page and download three compressed CSV files: ADMISSIONS.csv.gz, DIAGNOSES_ICD.csv.gz, NOTEEVENTS.csv.gz.
+After that, you should create a new folder called ‘mimic-iii-clinical-database-1.4’ under current directory and uncompress these CSV files into this folder.

 ## File Structure

 `pre_preprocess.ipynb`: Preprocess admission data, digonsis data and clinical notes from MIMIC-iii dataset.